richmit/hp42/README.md

 Binary free42 programs are in the `bin` directory.

 Documentation (rendered `org-mode` files) may be found in the `docs` directory.
+Note: only HTML documentation at this time -- no PDFs.

 The documentation is also published here: [Docs](https://richmit.github.io/hp42/)